 Bose Soundbar 700 has a dimension of 2.25″ (H) x 38.5″ (W) x 4.25″(D) and weighs 10.5 lb, while the Sonos Arc measures 3.4″ (H) x 45″ (W) x 4.5″ (D) and weighs 13.8 lb.
 With this, the Bose Soundbar features a more minimalistic design than its counterpart and is aesthetically better.

-Sound quality is probably the main factor that distinguishes soundbars from each other.
-In the case of Bose Soundbar 700 vs Sonos Arc from each other.
+Sound quality is the main factor that distinguishes Bose Soundbar 700 vs Sonos Arc from each other.

 Bose Soundbar 700 is better at emulating surround sound, thanks to the PhaseGuide transducers that channel sound horizontally.
 It also has support for Dolby Digital, but lacks support for Dolby Digital Plus, Dolby Atmos, TrueHD, and DTS:X. This is where Sonos has the advantage.

 Like JBL Bar 5.0, Sonos is a 5.0.2 soundbar that packs eleven discrete amplifiers, with two upward-facing drivers, three tweeters, and eight subwoofers that projects a surround sound upwards .
-That is one of the reasons why Sonos supports Dolby Atmos content, which is another advantage over the limited sound quality of Bose Soundbar 700, a 3.0.0 soundbar with only four drivers and one tweeter.
+Sonos also supports Dolby Atmos content, which is another advantage over the limited sound quality of Bose Soundbar 700, a 3.0.0 soundbar with only four drivers and one tweeter.

 Price: Bose Soundbar 700 vs Sonos Arc